-- (a) Rights of audience: - to appear before Justices or a District Judge in the magistrates' courts (including the youth court) to prosecute all proceedings to exercise the powers of a Crown Prosecutor to conduct a case outside court, namely:
+- (a) Rights of audience:

+- to appear before Justices or a District Judge in the magistrates' courts (including the youth court) to prosecute all proceedings against all adult and youth offenders, including bail applications and applications in relation to bail, where the CPS is the prosecuting authority except:

 - Trials;

 - Newton Hearings;

 - Special Reasons Hearings;

-- Contested Preventative Civil Orders; and
+- o Contested Preventative Civil Orders; and

 - Contested Binding Over proceedings.

 - to appear in the Crown Court before a judge to conduct a bail application where the CPS is the prosecuting authority.